Total Environmental Scan

 The world continues to experience an unprecedented and sustained change in the age structure of the global population, driven by increasing levels of life expectancy and decreasing levels of fertility.
 People are living longer lives, and both the share and the number of older persons in the total population are growing rapidly.
 Globally, there were 727 million persons aged 65 years or over in 2020.
 Since women live longer than men, on average, they comprise the majority of older persons, especially at advanced ages.
 Over the next three decades, the number of older persons worldwide is projected to more than double, reaching over 1.5 billion in 2050.
 All regions will see an increase in the size of the older population between 2020 and 2050.

-This information sheet offers a number of quick facts about Native American offenders in the United States.
+This information sheet offers a number of quick facts about Illegal Reentry offenders in the United States.